barryclark/jekyll-now/README.md

 ![First Post](/images/first-post.png "First Post")

-To add additional posts you can hit the + icon in `/_posts/` to create new content.
+> You can add additional posts in the browser on GitHub.com too!
+Just hit the + icon in `/_posts/` to create new content.
 Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ## Moar!